How to water block wires, cables & breakouts

 Water Blocking Cable

 - Follow the steps 1 thru 6 described in procedure A or procedure B depending on which harness condition your breakout consists of.
-Size the PRT ® material to the largest cross section diameter of the breakout area.
-Refer to photos 12, 13 and 14 below for examples of a typical large cable harness breakout.
-When Water Blocking a single cable you will not need Step 2 that describes weaving the Z-Block Tape between wires.
+Size the PRT® material to the largest cross section diameter of the breakout area.
+Refer to the photos below for examples of a typical large cable harness breakout.
+When Water Blocking a single cable you will not need Step 2 that describes weaving the Z-Block® Tape between wires.

 - Once the breakout is complete you may find it desirable to apply added heat to some localized areas and work the adhesive fillets as necessary to obtain good sealant coverage.